lee88688/logseq-mhtml-view-plugin/readme.md

-# Logseq Plugin Template React 🚀
+# Logseq MHTML Plugin 🚀

+Store and load MHTML or HTML file in Logseq!

 ## Features

-- Plug-and-play boilerplate with properly defined GitHub action defaults
-- Develop with HMR, empowered by lightning-fast Vite ⚡ with [vite-logseq-plugin](https://github.com/pengx17/vite-plugin-logseq)
-- TailwindCSS for styling
+- import MTHML or HTML files
+- open MHTML or HTML file in Logseq
-- Pnpm
+- add marks

 ## How to get started
 1. Clone the repository or use the button "Use this template" on GitHub to create your own version of the repository 🔨